AliceO2Group/Configuration/README.md

 1. Update the version number in the CMakeLists.txt
 2. Commit, push
 3. New Release in github
-3. Update version in alidist
+3. Check in alidist that there is a PR to bump the version of configuration.
+It should be created by itself via a GH action.